RCass172/scented-candles/README.md

   - The checkout page allows users to enter their shipping details
   - Stripe is used to allow users to make a payment

+- Review Section
+  - The review section which is displayed on each product detail page allows all users to see any reviews left for each individual product

+- Toast Messages
+  - Toast messages are displayed to all users in order to give users visual feedback of their actions throughout the pages.

 - Footer
   - The footer which is fixed to the bottom of page includes the social media links for user to follow.
 These links use a hover effect for visual feedback and on clicking will open a new tab